Donna shares insider tips about your pets gained through exclusive interviews with industry experts.

 Remember, humans and dogs metabolize medicines in different ways.
 Owners should err on the side of caution and avoid giving their pets any medication not labeled for animal use.

 Any OTC drugs, such as pain relief preparations for arthritis, should only be administered on the advice of their veterinarian.
 So, the answer to the question, “Can I give my dog anti-gas medicine?” is "Yes, but only if your vet advises you to do so."

-Did this hub answer your questions, or do you need more information?
+Did this article answer your questions, or do you need more information?
 Please share your thoughts and opinions about what you have read by using the comments section below.
-Feedback from my readers helps me improve my writing and offer a better reading experience.
+Feedback from my readers helps me improve my writing and offers a better reading experience.

 Veterinary Partner, Flatulence, Wendy C. Brooks, DVM, DipABVP, accessed 10/04/2010